dmbarbour/wikilon/docs/AwelonLang.md

 ## Hierarchical Dictionaries

-Awelon supports inclusion of one dictionary within another via secure hash.
-This is similar to [mounting](http://wikipedia.org/wiki/Mount_%28computing%29) of filesystems.
-Words of form `foo@dict` refer to the definition of `foo` as provided via the mounted `dict`.
-Mounts are represented with a simple extension to dictionary patches:
+To support dictionary-passing application models, Awelon will support hierarchical inclusion of one dictionary within another via secure hash:

         secureHashOfPatch1
         secureHashOfPatch2
         @word1 definition1
+        @@dict secureHashOfDict
         @word2 definition2
-        ...
-        @@dict secureHashOfDict
-        ...

-A mount is declared or updated by defining a word with special prefix `@`.
-However, unlike normal words, the mount is described as a secure hash of the root patch representing the mounted dictionary (or a blank line if we want to unmount).
-Mounted words such as `foo@dict` must be updated indirectly, by updating the `dict` mount.
-Fortunately, it is easy to maintain mounts by periodically synchronizing the root secure hash.

-Mounts represent hierarchical composition of dictionaries.
-Deep hierarchical references are possible, e.g. `foo@bar@baz` would have us look for `foo@bar` under mount `baz`.
-Direct use of deep references is not recommended (cf. [Law of Demeter](http://wikipedia.org/wiki/Law_of_Demeter)).
-But it is a potential result from evaluation.

-During evaluation, we must track origin.
-If `foo` evaluates to `bar "hello" 42 qux`, then `foo@dict` evaluates to `bar@dict "hello"@dict 42@dict qux@dict`.
-Mounted texts are necessary to preserve semantics (for cons, nil, natural numbers) during evaluation, and mounts similarly apply to secure hash resources.
-Here `"hello"@dict` would desugar to `[104@dict "ello"@dict :@dict]`.
+The `@@dict` line defines a named dictionary `dict`.
+A word of form `foo@dict` refers to the definition of `foo` within `dict`.
+Named dictionaries are not first-class in Awelon and must be referenced indirectly.
+A dictionary may otherwise be updated anywhere a word may be updated, as exemplified by placing it between definitions of `word1` and `word2`.
+To indicate an empty dictionary, a blank line will suffice and also serves as the implicit default.

+We may add the `@dict` suffix to any word or text or block to indicate context.

+        [a b c]@dict == [a@dict b@dict c@dict]
+        "hello"@dict == [104 "ello" :]@dict
+        42@dict      == [41 S]@dict

+When we link `foo@dict`, we must similarly preserve the `@dict` context for all dependencies of `foo`.

+Deep hierarchy is possible and left associative, e.g. `foo@bar@baz` refers to `foo@bar` under `baz`.
+However, as a best practice, deep hierarchy should be avoided in source, appearing only during evaluation.

-*Localization* is a useful optimization for mounted dictionaries.
-In many cases, we will have significant overlap between dictionaries.
-Natural numbers, texts, utility functions like `i` or `z`, and so on will tend to possess de-facto standard definitions.
-Whenever we know `foo@dict` has the same meaning as `foo`, we can 'localize' to use word `foo` directly.
-We do not guarantee preservation of associated metadata, for example `foo.doc@dict` may be different from `foo.doc`.
+*Localization* is an optimization to 'flatten' hierarchical references.
+In many cases, there will be significant overlap between parent and child dictionaries.
+Natural numbers, texts, utility functions like inline `i`, and so on will tend to possess de-facto standard definitions.
+Whenever we know `foo@dict` has the same evaluation behavior as `foo`, we can 'localize' to use the parent's word `foo` directly.
+We do not guarantee preservation of metadata associated by naming conventions, for example `foo.doc@dict` may be different from `foo.doc`.
 This implicit localization of metadata may be useful for some applications.

 Localization can improve both aesthetics and performance.
 For performance, dropping unnecessary origin information can improve sharing for stowage or memoization.
 Aesthetics are improved by reducing the noise of adding `@dict` to everything, and focusing human attention instead on relevant differences between dictionaries.